 Michelle Moore is an award-winning leadership coach, author, speaker and educator who has been voted as one of the UK’s 50 Most 'Influential Women in Sport’.
 As a global speaker, host, former athlete, facilitator, roundtable expert and advisor Michelle’s dynamic keynotes and initiatives focus on leadership, equity, resilience and success.
-Drawing on her experience as a former 400m runner and a current netball player she shares her expertise with others on how to create a high-performance mindset for success in personal and professional practice.

 About Michelle Moore